Intel: Another Threat Emerges (And It's Not Zen)

 Intel's response to this will be to deliver competitive solutions using FPGAs.
 However, this response is likely to take a long time to fully materialize, and will face its own adoption roadblocks as well.
 These roadblocks are harder to overcome than those vanquished by GPU compute, and yet GPU compute took years to win over its own problems.

-As a side note, while this trend will be positive for nVidia (currently dominating GPU compute) and AMD, I am not writing this as validating a long thesis on either.
-The reason is simple: both are extremely expensive stocks -- and it's not certain AMD will be able to dislodge significant GPU compute market share from nVidia.
+As a side note, while this trend will be positive for Nvidia (currently dominating GPU compute) and AMD, I am not writing this as validating a long thesis on either.
+The reason is simple: both are extremely expensive stocks - and it's not certain AMD will be able to dislodge significant GPU compute market share from Nvidia.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a short position in INTC over the next 72 hours.